AdolfssonFredrik/Advancerad_JAVA24_Fredrik_Adolfsson_Uppgift2/README.md

 4. Open the project in your ide of choice and hit run.
 5. Done!

----

 ## Explination

 ### ClassList

 - This class is a singelton and is used for storing and handling the students.
 The students are stored in a HashMap with the studentID as the ket and the student object as the value.
+The data is loaded in when the program starts and is stored when the program exits.
 Using this you can get access to the student object with its properties and methods just using the id as an identifier.

 ### Student